captnwalker/Devlog/README.md

 ## Purpose of this project

->"DevLog" is an Angular based log app using persistant browser storage with full CRUD functionality.
+>"DevLog" is an Angular based log app using persistent browser storage with full CRUD functionality.

 ### How to use